How to prepare for an MOT

 - Are all the rear-view mirrors intact and clean?

-Once you've made a note of anything to repair, it's time to check exterior items:
+Once you've made a note of anything to repair, it's time to check the exterior:

 - Is the car reasonably clean?
-(Garages won't test VERY dirty cars.)
+(Garages won't test extremely dirty cars.)

-- Are all lights working and not damaged in any way?
+- Are all lights in good working order or damaged in any way?

 - If the car has a rear fog light, is it working and does the warning light in the switch or on the dashboard function as well?